 Peanut Butter Sandwiches from Jolly Holiday Bakery Café or Pooh Corner

 I heard at one point that Disneyland got rid of their Peanut Butter Sandwiches.
-Let’s just say that it’s a good thing that I didn’t know about them at the time because I would have been a sobbing mess with the separation anxiety.
+Let’s just say that it’s a good thing that I didn’t know about them at the time because I would have been a sobbing mess with all the separation anxiety.
 Do you ever discover something in your life that you didn’t know you needed, but once you had it, you wondered how you even functioned without them?
 That’s the Disney Foods magic of their Peanut Butter Sandwiches.
-You can almost guarantee it that I will have one of these in my hand… or mouth at all times the next time I at Disneyland.
+You can almost guarantee it that I will have one of these in my hand… or mouth, at all times the next time I at Disneyland.
 It’s a wondrous miracle that they are found in two locations in the park.
 FYI, my wife bought enough to take home with us that TSA gave me a judging stare as we lugged a suitcase full through security.

 Pommes Frites from Café Orleans

 French fries.
 I’m not a big french fry fan, but there’s some sort of magic in the Pommes Frites at Café Orleans.
-Pair that with their remoulade for dipping and you can just roll me right out of park.
+Pair that with their remoulade for dipping and you can just roll me right out of the park.
 Coincidentally, I believe that our Parmesan Basil Garlic Butter is a close cousin of the Disney Pommes Frites, as they share many of the same characteristics.
 Parmesan and garlic really do wonders for any kind of food and the boring ole French fry is no exception.
 Maybe I’ll do up a Disneyland foods Pommes Frites copycat recipe in one of my next posts.

 Monte Cristo from Café Orelans

 A bunch of guys (or gals) were sitting around a table one day with their amazing ham and cheese sandwiches and then one of them says to another, “This ham and cheese sandwich is so amazing, there’s nothing in this world that could make it better.”
 And then another says in an uncanny Barney Stinson voice, “Challenge accepted!”
 And you know what he went and did?
 He deep fried it.
-That is the truest story I have ever made up.
+That is the truest story I ever made up.
 Except the part about the deep fried ham and cheese sandwich… with powdered sugar… and a fruit dipping jam.
 Somehow, that last part is all true.
-Let’s just face it, I’m just jealous that I didn’t think of it first.
+Let’s just face it, I’m just jealous I didn’t think of it first.
 Coincidentally, not only can you get the Monte Cristo at Café Orleans, but you can get an even bigger portion at The Blue Bayou during lunchtime.
 Seriously though, be ready for some RICH food.

 Salted Caramel Sundae from Ghirardelli Soda Fountain and Chocolate Shop

 If you’ve made it this far, I bet you’re thinking, “Man, how much does this guy weigh?”
-If I start at the beginning of this list and have eaten just the first four items, surely he’s spent his 2,000 calorie recommended daily allowance for the next two weeks… and you’d be right.
+If he starts at the beginning of this list and has eaten just the first four items, surely he’s spent his 2,000 calorie recommended daily allowance for the next two weeks… and you’d be right.
 I’ll let you in on a little secret that will keep you looking amazingly slightly overweight and cherubly chubby: eat all these things.
 Life is too short to always be chasing that perfect body.
 If you’re at Disneyland, you’re on vacation, so relax a little.
-You’ll know you’re limits.
+You’ll know your limits.
 Probably when you enter a sugar coma from eating the simply decadent Salted Caramel Chocolate Sundae.
 The free little chocolate they give you when you enter the store will be your tipping point and the literal cherry on top will be the proverbial cherry on top of a good vacation that became a great one.

 Broasted Chicken from Plaza Inn

 I’m going to be downright honest with you on this one.
 When people recommended the Broasted Chicken to me, I was like, come on, it’s fried chicken, how good can it be?
-Finger-licking delicious.
+Finger-licking delicious!
 (See what I did there?)
 The plates are huge and one plate can really feed three people… or my sister’s boyfriend.
-Anyway, I found the best time to get this is at dinner time when people are trying to cram their way into the sitting room an hour before the night parade starts.
+Anyway, I found the best time to get this is at dinner time when people are trying to cram their way into the sitting room on Main Street an hour before the night parade starts.
 You should be able to walk right in and get a plate and enjoy it without waiting in ANOTHER line.
 I give my stamp of approval on this dish.

 Potato Soup in a bread bowl from Pacific Wharf Café